railsuser2014/openobject-doc-book-en/source/book/2/2_6_Comms/2_6_Comms_thunderbird.rst

 .. index::
    single: Thunderbird (Mozilla)

+.. todo:: Tiny -> Open ERP

 Mozilla Thunderbird interface
 =============================

-The Mozilla Thunderbird plugin enables you to carry out a series of Open ERP operations directly from the Thunderbird email client:
+Everything that you can do with the Outlook plugin you can also do with the Mozilla Thunderbird plugin – enabling you to carry out a series of Open ERP operations directly from Thunderbird, such
+as:

 * create a contact or partner from an email,